imolander/JavaScript/JS_Control_Flow.md

 # JavaScript Control Flow

-JavaScript offers many of the common conditional statements, loops, and switches to chaneg the flow of program control
+JavaScript offers many of the common conditional statements, loops, and switches to change the flow of program control.

 # Conditionals